chaoticgd/wrench/docs/instance_system.md

 ## Pvars

 Each moby instance, camera instance and sound instance can have extra data associated with it.
 The structure of this data depends on the class of the respective instance.
-Wrench defines this data in the form of C++ type definitions which are stored in C++ header files referenced from the pvar_type and pvar_type_fallback children of the MobyClass asset.
+Wrench defines this data in the form of C++ type definitions which are stored in asset banks under the src/game_common/ and src/game_\<game\>/ directories (where \<game\> is rac, gc, uya or dl).

 These files are read using a custom C++ parser.
 See [C++ Parser](cpp_parsed.md).